The Latest: Popovich won’t coach Game 3 after wife’s death

-The San Antonio Spurs say Greg Popovich will not coach the team at home Thursday night in Game 3 of their first-round playoff series against Golden State following the death of his wife.
+The San Antonio Spurs say Gregg Popovich will not coach the team at home Thursday night in Game 3 against Golden State following the death of his wife.

 Ettore Messina, a Spurs assistant since 2014, will coach the team.
-San Antonio lost the first two games on the road.
+San Antonio lost the first two games of the first-round playoff series on the road.

 The Spurs announced Erin Popovich’s death Wednesday.
 She was 67.

 Popovich has coached San Antonio since 1996, leading the Spurs to five NBA titles.
 He ran the Spurs’ practice Wednesday

 The wife of San Antonio Spurs coach Gregg Popovich has died.
 She was 67.

 The Spurs confirmed Erin Popovich’s death Wednesday.
 The team didn’t provide further details.

 “We mourn the loss of Erin,” Spurs general manager RC Buford said in a team statement.
 “She was a strong, wonderful, kind, intelligent woman who provided love, support and humor to all of us.”